1943time/inkdown/README.md

 - The rich text editing mode is used, while also compatible with Markdown syntax conversion and editing habits.
 When using the search function, Markdown symbols will not be searched.
 - Automatically record and clear file history, can be viewed and rolled back at any time.
-- Using [shiki](https://github.com/shikijs/shiki) as a code shader to make code highlights more fine-grained and aesthetically pleasing.
 - Provides a sharing program, Linux server required [doc](https://pb.inkdown.me/inkdown/book/docs/offline-version#deployment-publish-program).
 - Enhanced table operations, allowing for easy adjustment of the order and quantity of rows and columns in the table, and the ability to wrap within the table.
 - Support the editing and display of block and inline [Katex](https://katex.org/) formulas